Department Head: Charles J. Malmborg

 Director, Undergraduate Program: Charles J. Malmborg

-The department’s faculty research aligns directly with this core strength to exploit dynamically evolving opportunities of high relevance in such areas as Adaptive Supply Chains, Homeland Security, Intelligent Production Systems, Energy and the Environment, Biotechnology and Services Engineering.
+The department’s faculty research aligns directly with these core strengths to exploit dynamically evolving opportunities of high relevance in such areas as Adaptive Supply Chains, Social and Cognitive Networks, Homeland Security, Service Systems Engineering, Energy and Environmental Systems, and Biotechnology.

 Adaptive Supply Chain

 The department’s research in adaptive supply chains deals with the logistics of efficiently deploying finite resources to assemble, transport, sustain, and distribute people and goods, thereby facilitating the fulfillment of demand associated with economic commerce, national defense, disaster response, and/or humanitarian aid.
-Our focus is on efficient and integrated coupling of supply with distribution network resources from a total integrated systems perspective.
+The focus is on efficient and integrated coupling of supply with distribution network resources from a total integrated systems perspective.
 The functional scope of Adaptive Supply Chains spans production/procurement, materials management, storage, transport, routing, warehousing, dispatching, delivery, and service.
 Its contextual scope spans production, transportation, military, health, maritime, and communications systems.
-All of these systems are characterized by complex interdependencies where methodologies of Industrial and Information Systems Engineering can address major challenges in both the ability of supply chains to adapt to evolutionary change and to respond to planned and unplanned disruptive events.
+All of these systems are characterized by complex interdependencies where the methodologies of Industrial and Systems Engineering can address major challenges in both the ability of supply chains to adapt to evolutionary change and respond to planned and unplanned disruptive events.
 The current body of design and modeling research in this area focuses on life-cycle cost minimization under steady state conditions, sequential supply and demand management, and predictable asset and material values.
-This traditional approach is clearly insufficient to deal with the challenges that will be posed for supply chains in the 21st century, where criteria related to resiliency and sustainability will challenge cost as a dominant driver in decision making.
-Research is needed to expand the theoretical frameworks for understanding, modeling, and simulating interdependent supply chains under short-term disruptive conditions as well as their adaptability over evolutionary life cycles.
+This traditional approach is clearly insufficient to deal with the challenges facing supply chains in the 21st century where criteria related to resiliency and sustainability will rival cost as a dominant driver in decision making.
+The department’s research in adaptive supply chains is expanding the theoretical frameworks for understanding, modeling, and simulating interdependent supply chains under short-term disruptive conditions as well as their adaptability over the system life cycle.

 Other Important Research Themes

-DSES research in Energy and the Environment models self-reconfigurable power grids with cyber-infrastructure and distributed sensors using agent-based methodologies.
-Related DSES research in this application area involves load forecasting, advanced simulation models to assess the impact of climate change, and proton exchange membrane fuel cell manufacturing.
-DSES research in Biotechnology uses computational intelligence for computer-aided drug design, simulation tools for modeling the spread of infectious diseases, and the development of text-mining techniques in bioinformatics.
-DSES research in Services Engineering builds on the complementarity of services and manufacturing in applying cyber-infrastructure to produce and provide on-demand, mass-customized services.
+ISE research in Energy and the Environment models self-reconfigurable power grids with cyber-infrastructure and distributed sensors using agent-based methodologies.
+Related research in this application area involves load forecasting, advanced simulation models to assess the impact of climate change, and proton exchange membrane fuel cell manufacturing.
+ISE research in Service Systems Engineering builds on the complementarity of services and manufacturing in applying cyber-infrastructure to produce and provide on-demand, mass-customized services.
 The key characteristics of these services include scalability, asynchronous co-production, and human-centered assistance through cyber-infrastructure.
-A signature technical foundation is extended cyber-infrastructure, which couples embedded data and metadata, knowledge, and analytics with computing and telecommunications infrastructure.
+ISE research in Biotechnology uses computational intelligence for computer-aided drug design, simulation tools for modeling the spread of infectious diseases, and the development of text-mining techniques in bioinformatics.

 Hsu, C.—Ph.D.
 (Ohio State University); electronic commerce, metadatabase and information systems, enterprise integration and modeling, Internet enterprises planning, computerized manufacturing, information visualization, economic evaluation of cyberspace-augmented enterprises.